Jumbo: Death

 Barnum eventually donated the stuffed Jumbo to Tufts University, where it was displayed at P.T.
 Barnum Hall there for many years.
 The hide was destroyed in a fire in April 1975.
-Ashes from that fire, which are believed to contain the elephant's remains, are kept in a 14-ounce Peter Pan Crunchy Peanut Butter jar in the office of the Tufts athletic director, while his taxidermied tail, removed during earlier renovations, resides in the holdings of the Tufts Digital Collections and Archives.
-Jumbo is the Tufts University mascot.
+Ashes from that fire, which are believed to contain the elephant's remains, are kept in a 14-ounce Peter Pan Crunchy Peanut Butter jar in the office of the Tufts athletic director, while his taxidermied tail, removed during earlier renovations, resides in the holdings of the Tufts Archival Research Center.
+Jumbo is the official Tufts University athletic mascot.